Soonmok/2018-AI-Study-Seminar/LearnByCode/PythonGames/README.rst

 2018.07.23
-This repository is copyed by https://github.com/grantjenks/free-python-games.git We are using this code for reinforcement Learning.
+This repository is copyed from https://github.com/grantjenks/free-python-games.git
+We are using this code for reinforcement Learning.

 Free Python Games
 =================